LeePower/node-red-yeelight/README.md

-# BLE Node for NodeRed
+# Yeelight Node for NodeRed

 This is a node for [NodeRed](http://nodered.org) a tool for easily wiring together hardware devices, APIs and online services.
-This node provides a support for interacting with Bluetooth Low Energy (BLE) devices.
+This node provides a support for interacting with Yeelight BLE smart bulbs.
 To this end this node relies on the [noble](https://github.com/sandeepmistry/noble) Node.js library.

 This node is a based on the [initial scan BLE node](http://blog.buildinginternetofthings.com/2013/10/12/using-node-red-to-scan-for-ble-devices/) by Charalampos Doukas.